SolaceProducts/terraform-solacebroker-queue-endpoint/README.md

 This module supports the configuration of one of the followings:

-- a "queue" or a "topic endpoint": applications that make use of [Guaranteed Messaging](https://docs.solace.com/Messaging/Guaranteed-Msg/Guaranteed-Messages.htm), need [endpoints](https://docs.solace.com/Messaging/Guaranteed-Msg/Endpoints.htm) configured on the event broker to persist messages.
+- a "_queue_" or a "_topic endpoint_": applications that make use of [Guaranteed Messaging](https://docs.solace.com/Messaging/Guaranteed-Msg/Guaranteed-Messages.htm), need [endpoints](https://docs.solace.com/Messaging/Guaranteed-Msg/Endpoints.htm) configured on the event broker to persist messages.
 A queue may also have a list of [topic subscriptions](https://docs.solace.com/API/API-Developer-Guide/Adding-Topic-Subscriptio.htm).

-- a "queue template" or a "topic endpoint template": [Endpoint templates](https://docs.solace.com/Messaging/Guaranteed-Msg/Endpoint-Templates.htm?Highlight=Endpoint%20templates) may be used for new client created endpoints.
+- a "_queue template_" or a "_topic endpoint template_": [Endpoint templates](https://docs.solace.com/Messaging/Guaranteed-Msg/Endpoint-Templates.htm?Highlight=Endpoint%20templates) may be used for new client created endpoints.

 The module also supports exposing a created queue or topic endpoint via JNDI for JMS applications.